-Why perfectionism has nothing to do with being perfect and everything to do with feeling perfect.
+The key to understanding what causes perfectionism is to realize that it has nothing to do with achievement and everything to do with emotion.

-As a society, we tend to play fast and lose with the term perfectionism.
+As a society, we tend to play fast and loose with the term perfectionism.

 For some of us, it’s an irritating personality quirk we ascribe to people who are a little too uptight and obsessive for our tastes.
 Like the roommate who studies chemistry on Friday nights or the spouse who can’t stop tinkering with the living room furniture layout: